Chocolate4U/Iran-v2ray-rules/README.md

 The data in this repository is gathered from publicly available resources and is provided as-is, intended for informational purposes only with no guarantee of accuracy, liability or availability and We are not responsible for any harm or damage that may arise from using the data in this repository.
 Please do your research before using any data from this repository.

 # :pray: Special Thanks
-- All maintainers that mentioned in this project.
+- All maintainers that are mentioned in this project.
 - [Project V](https://github.com/v2fly)
 - [Project X](https://github.com/XTLS)
 - [Domain list community](https://github.com/v2fly/domain-list-community)